Diffuse = spread out, not confined to a single location

 In some cases, the surgeon may perform a spinal fusion to ensure the spinal column is stable after surgery.
 During a spinal fusion, the surgeon may place a bone in the open space and allow the bones to fuse together (fusion).

 The surgeon will tailor treatment to each patient and each situation.

 Preparing for Your Appointment

 If you decide to have surgical treatment, Drs.
-Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden and Christopher E. Mandigo at The Spine Hospital at The Neurological Institute of New York are experts in expert in treating diffuse idiopathic skeletal hyperostosis (DISH).
+Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo and Dr. Patrick C. Reid at The Spine Hospital at The Neurological Institute of New York are experts in expert in treating diffuse idiopathic skeletal hyperostosis (DISH).
 They can also offer you a second opinion.